California Psalms

 19 Saplings of seeded day!

-21 It hurts nothing to wait for shoots of flowers from the loam.
+21 It hurts nothing to wait for flowers from breakdown into loam.

 22 Somehow I will process oxygen — I need something to breathe.